shmolyneaux/bideorai/README.md

 - Adaptive streaming / multiple bitrate sources
     - This makes delivery and storage more complicated and expensive
     - I will only watch videos on a reasonably steady connection

+# Screw it, the file system is our database!
+No DBMS?
+What about S C A L I N G?

+We don't need 5 nines.
+Data can be lost without issues.
+Everything is running from a single node.
+SSD's are fast.
+Using a database is unnecessary.